Christopher A. Kojm: Biography

-Between 2004 and 2006, he was a Visiting Professor at his alma mater, the Woodrow Wilson School of Public and International Affairs.
+Between 2004 and 2006, he was a visiting professor at his alma mater, the Woodrow Wilson School of Public and International Affairs.
 In 2006, he was a senior adviser to the Iraq Study Group.
 In 2007, he became a faculty member of the Elliott School of International Affairs at George Washington University, and returned to teach at the Elliott School in 2014.
+In 2009, Kojm was appointed Chairman of the National Intelligence Council by Director of National Intelligence Dennis C. Blair, where he oversaw intelligence analysis and National Intelligence Estimates, showcasing his expertise in national security and policy-making.

 In November 2020, Kojm was named a volunteer member of the Joe Biden presidential transition Agency Review Team to support transition efforts related to the United States Intelligence Community.